tangwending/MLBP/README.md

 Note:

-For the peptides with length ≤ 45, the prediction results of MLBP are accurate.
-If the peptides with length > 45, the prediction results for ACP, ADP, AHP, AIP and AMP are just for reference only
+On the benchmark dataset, expect AMPs have the length > 45, the vast majority of ACPs, ADPs, AHPs and AIPs are with length < 45.
+Thus, for the peptides with length ≤ 45, the prediction results of MLBP are accurate.
+If the peptides with length > 45, the prediction results for ACP, ADP, AHP and AIP are less accurate.

 ![draft](./figures/framework.jpg)